 All projects have been planned backwards from the GCSE 3D Design specification, ensuring that students develop the practical skills and techniques required to succeed in this subject area.
-Homework projects have been created to help students develop their understanding of the work of a range of contemporary designers, their influences, jobs that are available within the industry and how to form constructive and informed opinions on a range of design work.
-Following guidance from the DfE we are unable to run practical sessions using workshop equipment during this time, projects have therefore been developed to focus on graphic design which has a major influence on all other areas of the design industry.
+Home learning projects have been created to help students develop their understanding of the work of a range of contemporary designers, their influences, jobs that are available within the industry and how to form constructive and informed opinions on a range of design work.